mhaack/mh-site/src/posts/2025-07-04-smart-ev-charging-automatic-home-charger-control-with-ai-license-plate-recognition.md

 ---
-title: "Smart EV Charging: Automatic Home Charger Control with AI License Plate Recognition"
+title: Smart EV Charging: Automatic Home Charger Control with AI License Plate Recognition
+description: Learn how to automate secure access to your EV charger using Home Assistant!
+This tutorial shows you how to automatically unlock and authorize charging only when your specific car is detected.
+Ditch the RFID cards and ensure only authorized vehicles can charge effortlessly.
 category: project
 tags:
   - home-assistant